sdewees0523/drivers_of_vegetation_change_in_meditteranean_environment/README.md

 *plot_points.shp*: Shapefile containing the 50 randomly generated points per plot and the associated vegetation type that each point falls in.
   * *FID*: Unique id for each feature in this layer.
   * *Shape*: Feature class for each feature in this layer.
-As this layer consits of the randomly generated points, all values are Point.
+As this layer consists of the randomly generated points, all values are Point.
   * *CID*: Identifying value to match the points to the plot they were generated in.
 Is identical to the *FID* value in *plots.shp*.
   * *F1930_Veg*: Vegetation group of the pixel that the point falls in for 1930 imagery.
 Possible values are:
       * t = tree